Astreintes/AdTracking_kaggle/README.md

 # Data used in the project of tracking faking clicks.

-# It is written in R on RStudio.
-I didn't run the full train data because I haven't a poweful computer.
+# It is written in R at RStudio.
+I didn't run the full train data because I haven't computational processing.
 # It is also used in one project on Data Science specialization course at Data Science Academy.

 Dataset: https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/data